 How to: Brew a bag of green tea and leave it to cool.
 Combine the bentonite clay and activated charcoal powder (be careful, this can be messy!) and gently stir in the green tea – add more green tea if the consistency is too thick.
 Make sure you use a wooden spoon, as metal can affect the potency of the clay and charcoal.
 Use your fingers or an old makeup brush to smear the mask all over your skin.
 Let the mask dry, then remove it after 15 minutes with lots of warm water.
 Be sure to hydrate your skin well after.

 Banana, Yogurt, and Turmeric Mask

 Banana has been our bae for a long time, and if you want to keep it simple, just rub a banana peel on your pimples, and you’ll see how powerful they are!
 Bananas are packed with vitamins and acne-fighting ingredients like zinc and vitamin A, they’re also amazing for oily skin, offering moisturizing properties as well – because we all know oily skin needs moisture too!
-Yogurt contains lactic acid (a natural AHA), which helps to dissolve dead skin cells, and tighten and cleanse deep into pores.
+Yogurt contains lactic acid (a natural AHA), which helps to dissolve dead skin cells and deep-cleanses pores thoroughly.
 Turmeric will offer your skin a dose of antioxidants and a hit of anti-inflammation while brightening your complexion.